capitalone/DataProfiler/docs/0.4.4/html/_sources/profiler.rst.txt

 This will use all samples in the statistical analysis until the number of "true" (non-NULL) values are reached.
 Both min_true_samples and samples_per_update conditions must be met.
-In this case, the profile will grab "1.0" and "NULL" to satisfy the samples_per_update, and it will grab "1.0" and "2.0" to satisfy the min_true_samples.
+In this case, the profile will grab the first two samples (1.0 and NULL) to satisfy the samples_per_update, and then it will grab the first two VALID samples (1.0 and 2.0) to satisfy the min_true_samples.

 Profile a Pandas DataFrame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~